Best CBD for Arthritis

 Our top pick for arthritis management goes to Receptra Naturals’ Serious Relief + Turmeric 0% THC Tincture.
 It’s not the strongest CBD oil, nor is it the cheapest, but it’s a middle-of-the-road option with a pleasant taste and added turmeric and omega-3 fatty acids for a well-rounded CBD oil.
 Its broad-spectrum extract also means that anyone — including people who need to avoid THC — can try it while still benefiting from some of the entourage effect.

 Previously, this CBD tincture was available in two strengths: regular (33mg/dose) and high (66mg/dose).
 However, it seems that Receptra Naturals has discontinued the high-strength version, though you can still get it as a full-spectrum oil.
-However, you can still get it in two different bottle sizes: 15mL (0.5oz) and 60mL (1oz).
+You can get it in two different bottle sizes: 15mL (0.5oz) and 60mL (1oz).
 A 15mL bottle costs $39.99, and a 60mL bottle costs $79.99, which is on the lower side of average per milligram of CBD.

 The CBD tincture is made from a blend of several different organic oils rich in fatty acids, including: